SOME OF MY RECIPES FOR MY PARROTS OVER THE YEARS

 In this version, I used Nature's Path Organic Chia Plus Quinoa & Amaranth frozen waffles.
 I toast two waffles and spread almond butter on one.
 Then I take a baked sweet potato, remove the skin and smush it with real black cherries (or blueberries, blackberries, etc.), chopped pecans, and Hemp Oil (for Omega-3 Essential Fatty Acids) and sprinkle it with cinnamon.
 Then I put the two sides together and cut it into sizes appropriate for my parrots.

 I usually split this with my parrots because it is so yummy.
 I put an organic tortilla (you could use a Spinach wrap) flat on a plate.
-I place about a quarter of a cup of shredded almond cheese on the entire tortilla.
+I place about an eighth of a cup of shredded almond cheese on the entire tortilla.
 I put about a teaspoon of Quinoa Flakes over the cheese for quality protein.
-I add some finely chopped broccoli florets.
+I add some finely chopped broccoli florets and grated carrots.
 Then I place chopped peppers (bell and hot of several types - I don't use the really hot ones because I am a sissy when it comes to really spicy foods but you can if your parrots like it that way) I put some spices over the almond cheese and chopped peppers (I like to use fennel, turmeric, and cinnamon).
 Then I add about a teaspoon or more of organic salsa (again the spiciness depends on what you or your parrot likes).
 Then I add a little more shredded almond cheese.
-I place the plate in the microwave for about 10-15 seconds to soften the cheese a bit so the veggies stick to it.
+I place the plate in the microwave for about 10 seconds to soften the cheese a bit so the veggies stick to it.
 Then I fold one half of the tortilla onto the other half.
 I heat a frying pan with either coconut oil or olive oil and place the stuffed tortilla in the pan.
 I fry it on one side until it is golden brown and then on the other side.
 The almond cheese should be melted so it holds together.
 I put it on a paper towel to drain some of the oil.
 Then I cut it into parrot appropriate sizes and let it cool so it is still warm and crispy but not too hot for the birds.
 You could also add a bit of very well-cooked shredded chicken.

 This is similar to the Birdie Burrito but with different ingredients.
 This one is a little higher in protein.
 If I have cooked a chicken breast for myself, I shred some of it and cook it a little longer so it is very well done.
 Then I mix it with grated low-fat, low-salt white cheese or almond cheese.
 I bake a sweet potato and chop some other high vitamin A veggies - mostly peppers (hot or bell) in this particular recipe.
 If I have some brown rice, I add that too.
 I mix all of it together with a little plain nonfat yogurt and put it on a vegetable wrap or tortilla, roll up the wrap, and heat it in the microwave for a minute or less.
 Then I let it cool and cut it into appropriate portions to feed to my parrots.